manikanta-suru/manikanta-suru/README.md

 🔭 Exploring content creation

-🤩 I’m looking to collaborate on **AWS, Azure,GCP and Cloud Projects**
+🤩 I’m looking to collaborate on **AWS, Azure,GCP and Cloud Security Projects**

 📫 Reach out to me at **manikanta.suru@outlook.com**